 - A completed online application for admission and $60.00 non-refundable application fee.

 - Official GRE test scores.
 The GRE code for sending test scores is 6906 or 6907.

 - Official copy of your transcript from each post-secondary institution attended.
+Official transcripts may be sent sent directly from the institution previously attended electronically to firstname.lastname@example.org.
+They will not be accepted emailed from the student.
 If you have attended any school within UTHealth system the transcript will be retrieved on your behalf.

 - Three (3) satisfactory academic/professional references.
-Supply individual references with an applicant letter of reference form (pdf).
+Supply individual references with an applicant letter of reference form.

 - A course-by-course evaluation of international credentials by Educational Credential Evaluators (ECE) for individuals with degrees from outside the US.